amaster507/gofer/README.md

 ## Version Control with Git

-One of the beaties of using gofer Engine is that you can version control your channels.
+One of the beauties of using gofer Engine is that you can version control your channels.
 This allows you to easily branch and merge changes to your channels to ease with development and testing of new interfaces and changes to existing interfaces.

 If you are in an on-premise ONLY environment, then might I recommend [Bonobo Git Server](https://bonobogitserver.com/) as an alternative to [Github](https://github.com).